Ovaltine10T/calmos/README.md

-# Origami WEB
+# CalmOS
-This is a website which simulates OriginOS, but better!
+This is a website which simulates a conecpt OS!

 # Design
 The UI is completely changed and everything is round for a cleaner and more simplistic look, whilst still having functionality.